 Are you suddenly losing a lot of hair?

-How to recognise severe hair loss
+How to recognize severe hair loss

-Those affected also often write to us saying that they have suddenly lost their hair in clumps.
+Those affected also often write to us that they have suddenly lost their hair in clumps.
 The situation is also described as sudden hair loss, severe hair loss or extreme hair loss.

 The most common causes